JAMKuttan/Cellranger_count/README.md

         * eg: **--genome 'GRCh38-3.0.0'**
     * **--genomeLocationFull**
         * path to a custom genome
-        * if --genomeLocationFull is used --genome is not necessary and is overwritten
+        * if --genomeLocationFull is used --genome is not necessary and is ignored
         * eg. **--genomeLocationFull '/project/apps_database/cellranger/refdata-cellranger-GRCh38-3.0.0'**
     * **--expectCells**
         * expected number of cells to be detected